openbridge/openbridge.github.io/docs/pipeline.md

 ### Example: CRM Files

-For example, based on the `customers` directory structure we defined previouslly, a collection of `csv` and `zip` files have been delivered into these locations.
+For example, based on the `customers` directory structure we defined previously, a collection of `csv` and `zip` files have been delivered into these locations.

 ```
     customers/